mgrojo/ASFML/README.md

 # ASFML — Ada's Simple and Fast Multimedia Library

-ASFML is an Ada binding to the [SFML](https://www.sfml-dev.org/) library.
-It is a semi-thin binding.
+ASFML is an Ada semi-thick binding to the [SFML](https://www.sfml-dev.org/) library.
 It uses Ada types and portable defined types which eliminates the inclusion of Ada interface libraries, but most of the functions are directly imported.

-The library has been tested with the following environments:
-- FSF GNAT 9.3.0 under Ubuntu 20.04.2 LTS with bundled CSFML 2.5
-- GNAT Community 2020 under Windows 10 with CSFML 2.5

-It is writen in standard Ada without the use of any specific GNAT extensions, but some indirect dependency could exist through the representation of some types.
+It is written in standard Ada without the use of any specific GNAT extensions, but some indirect dependency could exist through the representation of some types.

 ## State

 The binding is considered complete.
-Three versions of [CSFML](https://github.com/SFML/CSFML) have been bound: 1.6, 2.4 and 2.5 (see releases).
+Three versions of [CSFML](https://github.com/SFML/CSFML) have been bound: 1.6, 2.4 and 2.5 (see [Releases](https://github.com/mgrojo/ASFML/releases/)).
 The API is considered stable, changes would only be made to fix errors or to upgrade to a new SFML version.

+The library has been tested with several GNAT versions and on Windows 10 and Ubuntu Linux 20.04 LTS and 22.04.

-## Documentation
+## API Documentation

 Generated API documentation can be consulted [online](https://mgrojo.github.io/ASFML/doc/).

+The Ada API follows the [CSFML](https://26.customprotocol.com/csfml/index.htm) interface, but with some changes and additions to ease the use:
+* Prefixes in C are converted to simple names inside hierarchical packages.
+For example, the function `sfMusic_createFromFile` in `SFML/Audio/Music.h` is transformed into the `create` function in the `Sf.Audio.Music` package.
+* Basic data types from `SFML/Config.h` are defined in the `Sf` package.
+* General types at `SFML/Module/Types.h` are moved to the package `Sf.Module`, where `Module` is Audio, System, Graphics, Window and Network.
+* Defaults are applied to parameters when useful and to approximate the C++ API.
+* Functions with `char*` parameters are wrapped to do the conversion to standard Ada `String` parameters.
+* Unicode is supported using `Wide_Wide_String` in Ada where the C API uses `sfUint32*`

 ## How to build with Alire